 Mineral Power is a system of balancing your body’s biochemistry with diet, supplements and detox methods.
 This program is typically completely successful in restoring normal thyroid activity by healing all the factors that contribute to thyroid disorders.
 It assesses your thyroid, and overall health, with a hair mineral analysis.
 It takes 2-3 years to remove all the chlorine, bromine and fluoride compounds from the thyroid gland, replenish nutrients, and balance the body chemistry.
 Daily infrared sauna therapy and coffee enemas will usually speed up this process.

-Hair mineral assessment of the thyroid by the method of Dr. Paul Eck, the inventor of mineral balancing science, is totally different from blood level hormone testing typically performed.
+Hair mineral assessment of the thyroid via hair mineral analysis is totally different from blood level hormone testing typically performed.
 The usual test you get from your doctor shows you a snapshot of your thyroid from one angle, but it’s not the whole picture.
 The hair test has the advantage of being a cellular test – it looks at a different angle.
 The hair analysis measures a metabolic or cellular effect of the thyroid hormones upon the metabolic rate.
+If your calcium is too high, this will block your thyroid hormones form entering cells effectively, thus diminishing their effect.
 It also measures the levels of certain trace minerals and toxic metals that affect the thyroid.
 It does not measure the levels of circulating serum hormones like you would with your doctor.
 It is showing what is happening to the thyroid hormone once it leaves the thyroid.
-For this reason, hair and blood tests for thyroid activity often do not match.

 The hair test provides an average reading over a three-month period.
 This is also advantageous because thyroid activity can vary depending on the time of day, or one’s activity level.
 Thyroid hormone tests are merely a snapshot of your thyroid activity at the time you have your blood drawn.
 Hair assessment is often far more accurate, though not always.
 The hair tests from TEI labs used in Mineral Power are not like other hair mineral tests, as the hair mineral analysis serves as the basis to provide a complete healing program including diet, supplementation, detox and lifestyle recommendations.